Announcing the Publication of a 522 Page Volume of Supplements to sefer Hadras Ponim Zokon - The Yeshiva World

 - Additional documentation of how the most prominent Roshei Yeshiva of various litvish yeshivos in Europe (such as Slabodka, Telz and Radin) reacted when their students began to cut their beards.

-- Guidance from Gedolei Yisroel on how to manage shidduchim, shalom bayis and parnasa issues relating to maintaining a beard; whether there is any validity to the argument that a beard brings one to “ga’avah,” etc.
+- Guidance from Gedolei Yisroel on how to manage shidduchim, shalom bayis and parnasa issues relating to maintaining a beard; responses from the Chasam Sofer zt’l, Rav Shteinman zt’l and others whether there is any validity to the argument that a beard brings one to “ga’avah,” etc.

 - A psak din (halachic ruling) issued in 5768 and signed by 34 of the leading litvish (non-Chassidic) poskim and roshei yeshiva which declares that all electric shavers are the halachic equivalent of a razor and are absolutely prohibited without exception [signatories include such leading authorities as Rav Yosef Sholom Elyashiv zt’l, Rav Nissim Karelitz zt’l, Rav A. L. Shteinman zt’l, Rav Shmuel Wosner zt’l, Rav Shmuel Auerbach zt’l, Rav Nosson Tzvi Finkel zt’l (Mirrer Rosh Yeshiva), Rav Michel Yehuda Lefkowitz zt’l and Rav Chaim Kanievsky shlita].

-- Statements from the Chazon Ish zt’l strongly opposing trimming the beard for the sake of shidduchim or for kibud av v’em considerations or to help with “kiruv” activities.
+- Statements from the Chazon Ish zt’l concerning trimming the beard for the sake of shidduchim or for kibud av v’em considerations or to help with “kiruv” activities.

 - Guidance from the Baba Sali zt’l regarding how to respond to sholom bayis issues relating to maintaining a full beard.